Save Downtown Chico / A Citizens' CoalitionUpdated

 Bidwell Park connection

-The first safe bike-and-walk connection between the park and downtown.
+The first safe bike-and-walk connection between the park and downtown businesses.
 Right now there isn't one.

 Source: City of Chico project page at downtownchicoplan.com and chicoca.gov capital projects.